Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 ★ UNCTAD in Action ★

 Weak productive capacities lead to economic vulnerability to shocks, making the fostering of productive capacities crucial for socioeconomic resilience.
-Developing countries in the three regions have sought support for new policies focused on productive capacities and structural transformation due to past policy failures in delivering inclusive growth and sustainable development.
+Developing economies in the three regions have sought support for new policies focused on productive capacities and structural transformation due to past policy failures in delivering inclusive growth and sustainable development.

 1. Strengthen countries’ statistical capacity for improving data collection on and measurement of productive capacities and related vulnerabilities.